-Relationship counseling and therapy includes marriage counseling, couples and family counseling and more.
+Relationship counseling and therapy includes marriage counseling, couples and LGBTQ counseling and more.
 People often have questions for me about couples counseling and therapy, and I hope this gives you an idea of what is involved in getting started.

 View the therapy area

 Please click on the links below to view the FAQ answers

 My specialties include helping couples heal after infidelity, diffusing physiological arousal (flooding), and managing gridlocked issues.
 I provide pre-marital counseling and help happy couples to enhance their communication and connection.
 For more information about the methods I use, please take a look at Gottman Therapy FAQ

 .
 I also work with individuals and have training in EMDR